QuentinRa/blog.quentinra.dev/tools/latex/directives/code.md

 \end{document}
 ```

-or you could use this code to add a file
+Or you could use this code to add a file
 ``\inputminted{ocaml}{file.ml}``.

 You can highlight one line with